 To achieve the SCSK Group's vision of becoming a "co-creative IT company in 2030," and driven by intense changes in business climate, we must update our reforms to integrate our business strategy and working styles.
-As a pioneer in working style reform, and as a IT service company supporting social infrastructure, we will continue with our initiatives under the new policy of Working Style Reform 2.1, a nextgeneration working style strategy that integrates business strategy, working styles, and concepts of offices.
+As a pioneer in working style reform, and as a IT service company supporting social infrastructure, we will continue with our initiatives under the new policy of Working Style Reform 2.1, a next-generation working styles, and concepts of offices.